Jovaan-Whitton/Foundations-of-Active-Directory/README.md

 ## Steps Taken

 1. **Organizational Unit & Group Creation**
-   - Used ADAC to create an `OU` named `Marketing`, and added a group `Marketing-Team` to it
+   - Used ADAC to create an `OU` named `Security Analysts`, and added a group `Security Analysts` to it
    - Created and deleted users as part of lifecycle management

 2. **Group Membership & GPO Assignment**
-   - Added users to the `Marketing-Team` group
+   - Added users to the `Security Analysts` group
-   - Created a Group Policy Object (`Marketing-Policy`) and linked it to the OU to enforce configuration rules
+   - Created a Group Policy Object (`Security Analysts Control`) and linked it to the OU to enforce configuration rules

 3. **PowerShell Replication**
    - Repeated all tasks from user, group, and OU creation to GPO linking using `ActiveDirectory` PowerShell module